yhbsh/balancing_binary_trees/README.md

 ![tree](./out/tree.jpg)

-# Now coming to the transformations
+# now coming to the transformations

-* the first transformation is an easy one
+## the first transformation is an easy one
 * it makes the right subtree an increasing list of nodes having only exactly one right child
 * and it makes the left subtree a decreasing list of nodes having only exactly one left child
 * this transoformation is obtained by: